 Unburdening of the Bestial Soul: This power allows a character to pull someone's soul from its body and store the soul within himself while working powerful healing magic upon it.
 Meanwhile, the target's body becomes a mindless zombie.
 The character must use her third eye to look into the eyes of her target, and then make an extended Willpower roll against the target's Willpower to take the soul.
-The character must accumulate three successes; if interrupted, the process must start all over again.
+The character must start all over again.
 No roll is necessary when a willing target is involved.
-However, Tremere propaganda about the use of this power means that there are few willing targets.
+How ever, Tremere propaganda about the use of this power means that there are few willing targets.
 The Tremere point to this power as an example of the "soul-stealing" evil of the Salubri.